15 Content Research Tools That Can Help Improve Your Results

 - BuzzSumo – This is an amazing tool that allows you to see which articles have performed the best for a specific topic (based on social shares).

 - Google Autofill – This is more of a trick than a tool.
-Simply start typing your topic into Google and pay attention to the autofill terms provided in the search box and the related searches listed at the bottom of the results page.
-This is a great way to see how people phrase their searches and can help you fine tune your approach to your topic.
+Simply start typing your topic into Google and pay attention to the autofill terms provided in the search box.
+Also notice the related searches listed at the bottom of the results page.
+This is a great way to see how people phrase their searches so you can fine tune your approach to your topic.

 - Google Trends – Submit your topic to this tool to see how it has performed over time and to make the most of seasonal trends.

 - Feedly – Do you learn from your peers?
 I sure do.
-This tool lets you capture articles from your favorite blogs in one place for daily inspiration.
+This content research tool lets you capture articles from your favorite blogs in one place for daily inspiration.

 - Pocket – Once you find articles or other types of content that you like, save and categorize them in Pocket.
-This is super useful when you’re looking for a statistic or quote to use.
+This is super useful when you’re looking for a statistic or quote.

 Topic Idea Generators:

 Have you ever heard the phrase “insanity is doing the same thing over-and-over-again, but expecting different results?”
 Don’t do that with your content.
-Work to improve it by digging in and doing your research.
+Work to improve it by digging in to these content research tools and using them to fine tune your message.

-There is an amazing world of content marketing tools that can help you with all types of content marketing tasks.
-Check them all out so you can refine your craft and improve your performance.
+There is an amazing world of content marketing tools that can help you with all types of content related tasks.
+Check them out so you can refine your craft and improve your performance.